-IOUs coordinated the outreach and bid pre-notification, created a joint statewide portal for bidder registration, solicitation updates and bid submission, offered statewide bidder's conferences and technical workshops, and offered the first statewide energy efficiency solicitation.
+IOUs coordinated the outreach and bid pre-notification, created a joint statewide online portal for bidder registration, Proposal Evaluation and Proposal Management Application (PEPMA) for solicitation updates and bid submission.
+The IOUs also held statewide bidder's conferences and technical workshops, and offered the first statewide energy efficiency solicitation.
 While the IOUs continuously seek to improve and increase coordination, the IOUs believe that their efforts reflect significant improvement and a high degree of coordination amongst the IOUs.

-D.07-10-032 allowed the IOUs to use the scoring criteria from the 2006-2008 cycle as the basis for 2009-2011 scoring.
+D.07-10-032 allowed the IOUs to use the scoring criteria from the 2006-08 cycle as the basis for 2009-11 scoring.
 In addition, it required "the utilities to conduct third-party solicitations in time for inclusion in their energy efficiency portfolio applications", which was originally due May 15, 2008.
 This direction made the early launch of the solicitations a priority.

-2. Questions and Answers
+9. Questions and Answers